Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Photohunter, Shutterstock

 The Pomchi is a mix between the Pomeranian and the Chihuahua.
-It’s a very small dog with a round head and round eyes.
-It’s good-natured, affectionate, and makes a great watchdog.
+They’re tiny dogs with round heads and round eyes.
+They’re good-natured, affectionate, and make a great watchdog.

 35. Pomeagle

 The Pomeagle is a mix between a Beagle and a Pomeranian.
-These dogs are extremely brave and won’t back down from any perceived threat.
+They are courageous and don’t back down from any perceived threat.

 36. Pomeranian